aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

    species and sex identity reduce the time and effort expended when searching for compatible mates and lessen the likelihood of mating with heterospecifics [@pfennig2012].
-Accordingly, traits which facilitate species and mate recognition should be favored when congeneric species are highly sympatric, when the time to find a mate is limited, and when conspecifics are not encountered often [@andersson1994].
+Accordingly, traits which facilitate species and mate recognition should be favored when closely-related species are highly sympatric, when the time to find a mate is limited, and when conspecifics are not encountered often [@andersson1994].
 Alternatively, traits used in species and mate recognition may also serve as signals of status to conspecifics and